-Funding authorized under CERCLA Section 128(a) is awarded through a cooperative agreement with a state or tribe.
+Funding authorized under CERCLA Section 128(a) is awarded through a cooperative agreement8 with a state or tribe.
 The program is administered under the general EPA grant and cooperative agreement regulations for states, tribes, and local governments found in the Code of Federal Regulations at 40 CFR Part 31.
-Under these regulations, the grantee for Section 128(a) grant program is:
+Under these regulations, the cooperative agreement recipient for Section 128(a) grant program is the government to which a cooperative agreement is awarded and which is accountable for the use of the funds provided.
+The cooperative agreement recipient is the entire legal entity even if only a particular component of the entity is designated in the cooperative agreement award document.